abc-research/nurse2021/_pages/rules.md

 - The challenge is open to students (undergraduate, graduate, doctoral), researchers and practitioners.

 - To participate in the challenge, a team must register first indicating a team name, members and representative.
-Registration closes May 15, 2021
+Registration closes June 1, 2021

 - Teams may have 1 to 10 members.